AndorkaDominik/Media-Queries-Shortcut/README.md

    - **Backspace**: Deletes 2 additional characters to adjust formatting.

 These actions ensure that the media queries are correctly inserted and formatted in your document.

+### 2. Configuring the Script to Start Automatically

+To ensure that your AutoHotkey script runs automatically every time you start your computer:

+1. **Create the Script as Described Above:**
+   - Follow the instructions in the previous section to create your AutoHotkey script.

+2. **Add the Script to the Startup Folder:**
+   - Press **Win + R** to open the **Run** dialog.
+   - Type `shell:startup` and press **Enter**.
+This opens the **Startup** folder.
+   - Copy your script file (e.g., `MyScript.ahk`) into this folder.

+After completing these steps, your script will automatically run every time you start your computer, ensuring that your custom shortcuts are always available.